HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### config.plist

-When creating the config.plist, there are several considerations for booting older macOS versions.
-The settings provided are specific to the HP ProDesk 400 G1 and may not be applicable your computer.
+The following `config.plist` has been optimized to boot every Intel-based macOS releases to this date without extra Quirks and patches.
+The settings provided are specific to the HP ProDesk 400 G1 and may not be applicable to your computer.

+Please refer to [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) and [OpenCore Reference Manual](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) to adjust your `config.plist`.

 <details>
 <summary><strong>ACPI</strong></summary>